 To oppose such a ruler was to break with and oppose God Himself.
 So rebellion was the worst political, social, and religious crime you could commit.
 Not only would you be excommunicated from your religion, but you would also lose your head.
 You would not just die, but die forsaken by God.
 This represented two deaths: one physical and the other spiritual.
 Your soul would be cast into Hell.

 That was a pretty strong incentive to just go along with the established order.
 But not to the men who began our Revolution.
 They correctly reasoned that all political rights resided in the individual.
 Individuals then loaned some of their rights to a government empowered to use the loaned and limited power to protect the life, liberty, and pursuit of happiness of the People.
 It was not the People who were the servants of the State; but the State that was the servant of the People.
-That was and remains even today a revolutionary political philosophy.
+That was and remains even today a revolutionary and totally unique political philosophy.

 “A Revolution by the Wealthy and Privileged”

 Our Revolution was truly revolutionary in another respect.
 It was a revolution by the wealthy and privileged, not the starving poor with nothing left to lose.
-Men like Jefferson, Adams, Franklin, Madison, Dickenson, Romney, and the other Founding Fathers mostly represented the wealthy privileged class of American Colonists.
+Men like Jefferson, Adams, Franklin, Madison, Dickenson, Romney and the other Founding Fathers mostly represented the wealthy privileged class of American Colonists.
 They enjoyed just about all of the benefits that serving the king could bestow but found that without freedom and liberty a full belly and a life of material ease was worthless.
 In 1776, these men anticipated and rejected the promise of socialist governments that came more than 200 years later which also offer a measure of material prosperity in exchange for individuals surrendering all political rights to the state.

 By the end of the Revolutionary War, many of these men would find their fortunes destroyed.
-But they attained their freedom and made a new country too.
+But they attained their freedom and made us a new country too.

 “The Father of Our Country”

 At the end of the American Revolution, George Washington was not only the most popular man in America but was also marching at the head of a victorious army.
 Washington could have had his own army proclaim him King George I of America and there is nothing the Continental Congress could have done to prevent it.
 Who knows how powerful that temptation might have been to Washington, but what he did was quite extraordinary.
-At the very height of his popularity and power, when he held the fate of America directly in his hands, Washington came before the Continental Congress, resigned his commission, and returned to his farm in Virginia.
+At the very height of his popularity and power, when he held the fate of America directly in his hands, Washington came before the Continental Congress, resigned his commission, and returned to his farm in Virginia a private citizen.

 The symbolism of Washington laying his sword at the feet of the legislature established for our country a powerful precedent: that civilian-led government would always have control over the military.
 It is for this reason that George Washington is called the “Father of his country.”